salesforcecli/plugin-org/messages/org.enable.tracking.md

 # examples

-- Enable source tracking in an org with alias "myscratch":
+- Enable source tracking for an org with alias "myscratch":

   <%= config.bin %> <%= command.id %> --target-org myscratch

-- Enable source tracking in an org using a username:
+- Enable source tracking for an org using a username:

   <%= config.bin %> <%= command.id %> --target-org you@example.com

-- Enable source tracking in your default org:
+- Enable source tracking for your default org:

   <%= config.bin %> <%= command.id %>